world-class/REPL/books/README.md

 # Free Open Textbooks

+- [Electronic References - Colin S. Gordon](https://csgordon.github.io/books.html) - _"[...] a loosely-categorized collection of links to CS textbooks in a variety of areas that are freely available online."_
 - [Open Textbook Library](https://open.umn.edu/opentextbooks) - _"Make a difference in your students' lives with free, openly-licensed textbooks."_
 - [OpenStax](https://openstax.org/) - _"Peer-reviewed.
 Openly licensed.
 100% free."_